javascript-tutorial/en.javascript.info/2-ui/1-document/02-dom-nodes/article.md

 ![](domconsole1.png)

 That's for debugging purposes of course.
-From the next chapter on we'll access and modify DOM using Javascript.
+From the next chapter on we'll access and modify DOM using JavaScript.

 The browser developer tools are a great help in development: we can explore DOM, try things and see what goes wrong.